SharePoint/sp-dev-docs/docs/schema/listurl-element-view.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 |
 SharePoint Online | SharePoint Server 2013

-Renders the URL of the list relative to the containing Web site.
+Renders the URL of the list relative to the containing website.

 <span codelanguage="other"></span>
 <table>